 Both age and sex are protected characteristics under the 2010 Act, although in limited cases these factors may not be relevant.
 This could be where the entire pool of staff at risk of redundancy are female or anyone selected for redundancy is older than the youngest within that pool.

-In the case of Allan v Oakley Builders and Groundwork Contractors Ltd , the employment tribunal found that the pool of administrative staff to be made redundant was all female and Mrs Allan was the oldest of the pool.
+In the case of Allan v Oakley Builders and Groundwork Contractors Ltd , the employment tribunal found that the pool of administrative staff to be made redundant was all female and the claimant was the oldest of the pool.
 Accordingly, there was no difference in treatment because of age or sex and so the claims for discrimination and unfair dismissal were dismissed.

 The tribunal also stated: “While last in first out is not everyone’s first choice these days it cannot be said to be an irrational method to choose.
 It is an entirely objective criterion.
 It avoids the employer having to judge people”.